-This is an initiative designed to promote inclusiveness, with special emphasis on Lesbian Gay Bisexual Transgender Queer (LGBTQ) minorities.
+This is an initiative designed to promote inclusiveness, with special emphasis on Lesbian Gay Bisexual Transgender Queer (LGBTQ+) minorities.
 Started by Lamont graduate student Kyle Frischkorn, the aim of this initiative is to raise awareness and create a safe and welcoming space for all.
 To learn more about the origin of this initiative, read Kyle’s Scientific American blog on this topic here.
-“You Are Welcome Here” stickers are available in the Directorate.
-Please feel free to take as many stickers as you like.
+“You Are Welcome Here” stickers are available in the Lamont Directorate.

 FACTS AND STATISTICS ON LGBTQ GROUPS: